About the Program

-During the second year, students must complete an advanced topical research essay.
+During the second year, students must complete an advanced topical research essay, the second year paper.
 The student will narrow their interests, continue to explore ideas for a dissertation topic, and identify potential advisers.
 Coursework continues as students begin preparing for both preliminary field exams and writing their dissertation prospectus.
 Additionally, students in their second year usually serve as a graduate student instructor (GSI), a 20 hour per week position.

 Beginning in the third year and continuing into the fourth, students should be collecting much of the information and data necessary for their dissertation.
 Many students spend one or both semesters of their fourth year abroad conducting research.